 If you're moving or cancelling a site:

-- You can export styles to different Squarespace 5 sites, and export your site content to Squarespace 7.0, our current platform.
+- You can export styles to existing Squarespace 5 sites, and export your site content to Squarespace 7, our current platform.
 (It isn't possible to export and import content between Squarespace 5 sites.)

 - If your site expires, all content is marked for permanent deletion 30 days after expiration.
 To avoid losing content, don’t let your site expire.
 If you’re cancelling your site, ensure that you have copies of all essential site data first.